 Indoor Beams

 If you’re thinking indoors, consider hanging your hammock from ceiling beams for a unique lounging spot.
 My loft apartment is a testament to how chic and comfy this setup can be!
+These sturdy beams are also perfect for anchoring creative cat playground ideas if you want to share the vertical space with your feline friend.

 Create a Freestanding Frame